Phone: 817-697-4038 Fax: 877-409-3962

 Recovery and Rest

-Recovery from an elbow sprain depends on the grade of the sprain and individual factors.
+Additionally, recovery from an elbow sprain depends on the grade of the sprain and individual factors.
 Mild sprains may heal within a few weeks with proper rest and rehabilitation exercises.
 Moderate sprains may require several weeks to months of rehabilitation, including strengthening exercises, stretching, and gradually increasing functional activities.
-Severe sprains may require more extensive treatment, including immobilization, physical therapy, and possibly surgical intervention.
+However, severe sprains may require more extensive treatment, including immobilization, physical therapy, and possibly surgical intervention.

 During the healing process, it’s important to avoid activities that may aggravate the injury and to follow the healthcare professional’s recommendations for pain management, such as medication or the use of ice and heat therapy.